Long Term Benefits of Elderly Live-in Care

 Private live-in care can ease pressure on you and other relatives from taking on the role of being your loved one’s carer.
 This can help maintain healthy relationships within the family and keep the pressure off family members having to make sacrifices in their own lives to care for an individual, which can make your loved one feel like a burden.

-Live-in care can be as flexible as required.
-This means that you can have a carer who manages a variety of different care requirements from helping someone with complex needs to being a companion for your loved one.
-The care can also be adapted if the needs of the individual changes overtime.
+Elderly live-in care can be as flexible as required.
+This means that your elderly loved one can have a carer who manages a variety of different care requirements from helping someone with complex needs to being a companion for your loved one.
+The care can also be adapted if the needs of the individual changes over time.
 For instance, following an operation, someone may need more support in the early stages and less support as they recuperate and gain more independence.
 A live-in care package would be able to support the needs of the person throughout their recovery and take a step back when the person finds they are able to do certain tasks again.
 It might also be that the reverse happens.
 If we think about Alzheimer’s Disease, this is a progressive disease that will cause an individual to lose the ability to independently manage daily tasks overtime.
 A live-in carer will be observant and aware of the capability of the individual and adjust their input so as to ensure the person is kept safe and supported.
 The carer can communicate with family members and medical professionals to update them on the changes to care needs.

 How does age impact health and wellbeing?

 In addition, retirement and the possible loss of friends or family can contribute to further isolation.
 Loneliness is a significant cause of mental health in the elderly, it can increase the risk of poor sleep, reduce motivation, increase the risk for depression and lead to more physical health problems, which in turn will all have an impact on isolation.
 Older people do not suddenly stop needing social support and they will value having friends and family nearby.
-Positive aspects of older age include having more time to partake in hobbies and to see family and friends.
-Older adulthood has also shown to lead to an increase in wisdom and it can often bring with it a happier outlook on life.

 What factors are most important for wellbeing in older age?